USS Rasher: Sixth, seventh, and eighth war patrols, January – August 1945

 Battleflag of the Rasher (SS-269), 1945.

 Charles Derick Nace replaced Adams for the seventh and eighth patrols.
-Rasher's seventh patrol, 17 April to 29 May 1945, was little more rewarding than the sixth.
+Rashers seventh patrol, 17 April to 29 May 1945, was little more rewarding than the sixth.
 On lifeguard station off Honshū, she riddled two small craft with gunfire.
 No aircraft came down in her area, and she returned to Midway on 29 May.

 Rasher departed Midway 23 June 1945 to take lifeguard station off southern Formosa.
 No Allied planes were downed in her area before orders arrived to proceed to the Gulf of Siam.
 While she was en route the war ended, and Rasher returned to the Philippines.
 She departed Subic Bay on 31 August arriving New York on 6 October, via Pearl Harbor and the Panama Canal.
 Following deactivation overhaul, she was decommissioned 22 June 1946 and was placed in the Atlantic Reserve Fleet at New London, Connecticut.

 Rasher was credited with sinking 99,901 tons of Japanese shipping, the third highest total for US submarines in World War II.
 However, a Japanese destroyer credited as sunk by sister ship is given a name that never existed and may have been a case of mistaken identity.
 If the tonnage credited for this ship is removed from the record of Flasher, then Rasher becomes the second highest-scoring US submarine for tonnage.